-IPA's that perform agreed upon procedure engagements under the Tiered System must maintain independence in mental attitude in all matters relating to the engagement.
+IPA's that perform agreed upon procedure engagements under the Tiered System must maintain independence in mind and appearance, in all matters relating to the engagement.

 - (1) An IPA who performs the local public body's annual agreed upon procedures engagement shall not enter into any special audit or nonaudit service contract with that local public body without the prior written approval of the State Auditor.
-To obtain this approval, the original professional services contract for nonaudit or special audit services must be submitted to the State Auditor for review and approval after it has been signed by the local public body and the IPA.
-The contract must include the contract fee, start and completion date, and the specific scope of services to be performed by the IPA.
-Requests for approval of professional service contracts shall be submitted to the Office with the original version of the signed agreement by the 5th of each month.
-The Office will review the requests and respond to the local public body and the IPA by the 25th of each month.
-Upon completion of the nonaudit services, the IPA must provide the State Auditor with a copy of any report submitted to the local public body. - (2) Except as provided in Subsection E of 2.2.2.15 NMAC, a local public body and an IPA who does not perform that local public body's annual financial audit shall submit a copy to the State Auditor of each professional services contract entered into between the local public body and the IPA for a special audit, agreed upon procedures or any other nonaudit services.
+To obtain this approval, the IPA should follow the requirements set forth at Paragraph (1) of Subsection M of 2.2.2.8 NMAC. - (2) Except as provided in Subsection E of 2.2.2.15 NMAC, a local public body and an IPA who does not perform that local public body's annual financial audit shall submit a copy to the State Auditor of each professional services contract entered into between the local public body and the IPA for a special audit, agreed upon procedures or any other nonaudit services.
 The contract shall not require approval by the State Auditor but shall be submitted to the State Auditor within 30 days of execution.

-[2.2.2.16 NMAC - Rp, 2.2.2.16, 2-15-12]
+[2.2.2.16 NMAC - Rp, 2.2.2.16, 2-28-13]